andesengineering/dwmake/README.md

 # Copy dwmake.sh
-Coy dwmake.sh from the clone directory to your home bin directory.
+Copy dwmake.sh from the clone directory to your home bin directory.
 Notice that the .sh extension is dropped in the copy

     $ cp dwmake.sh ~/bin/dwmake